ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 ![](./images/toolkit-legder-login-show-pub-key.png)

-**Copy this public key and save it as you will need it in the proceeding steps.**
+**Copy this public key and save it as you will need it in the next steps.**

 ## Creating Ultra Pro Wallet for your Ledger